YoshihideShirai/table-paster-vscode/README.md

-# table-translater-vscode README
+# table-paster-vscode README

-This is the README for your extension "table-translater-vscode".
+This is the README for your extension "table-paster-vscode".
 After writing up a brief description, we recommend including the following sections.

 ## Features